 Answer questions and see how you rank against other players.Play Now

 Moseley Braun held her first political post as a Democratic representative to Illinois House of Representatives, beginning in 1978.
 As a representative, she was known as an advocate for social change, working for reforms in education, government, and healthcare.
 In 1988, she took another challenge.
-She was elected recorder of deeds for Cook County, Illinois and oversaw hundreds of employees and the public agency’s multimillion budget.
+She was elected recorder of deeds for Cook County, Illinois, overseeing hundreds of employees as well as the public agency's multimillion-dollar budget.

 profile name: Carol Moseley Braun profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Included In These Groups